fabmas/certlc/README.md

 In the realm of cybersecurity, the automatic renewal of certificates stands as a pivotal aspect in maintaining a secure and reliable environment.
+Failure to update or renew certificates in a timely manner exposes systems to vulnerabilities such as expired SSL/TLS certificates, leaving networks susceptible to potential breaches, unauthorized access, the interception of sensitive data, service down for business-to-business processes, and loss of brand reputation thereby compromising the integrity and confidentiality of digital transactions.

-Azure Key Vault presents mechanisms supporting the [automatic renewal of certificates](https://learn.microsoft.com/en-us/azure/key-vault/certificates/overview-renew-certificate?tabs=azure-portal) issued by integrated Certification Authority (*DigiCert* or *GlobalSign*).
-However, for non-integrated CAs, the process require a [manual](https://learn.microsoft.com/en-us/azure/key-vault/certificates/overview-renew-certificate?tabs=azure-portal#renew-a-nonintegrated-ca-certificate) approach.
+Azure Key Vault provides mechanisms supporting the [automatic renewal of certificates](https://learn.microsoft.com/en-us/azure/key-vault/certificates/overview-renew-certificate?tabs=azure-portal) issued by an integrated Certification Authority (*DigiCert* or *GlobalSign*).
+For non-integrated CAs however, the process require a [manual](https://learn.microsoft.com/en-us/azure/key-vault/certificates/overview-renew-certificate?tabs=azure-portal#renew-a-nonintegrated-ca-certificate) approach.

-This article aims to bridge this gap by elucidating an **automated renewal process tailored for certificates from non-integrated CAs**.
+This article aims to bridge this gap by providing an **automated renewal process tailored for certificates from non-integrated CAs**.
 This process seamlessly stores the new certificates in the Key Vault, ensuring efficiency, enhanced security, and integration with various Azure resources, thereby simplifying deployment.

+The pursuit of an automated renewal process is fueled by a desire to minimize human errors and reduce service interruptions.
+Automating the certificate renewal not only accelerates the process but also decreases the likelihood of errors that might occur during manual handling.
+By leveraging the capabilities of Key Vault and its extensions, you can build an efficient automated process that helps you optimize operations and reliability.

+While the initial focus is on automating certificate renewal, the broader objective is to enhance security across all dimensions of the process.
+This includes guiding users on implementing the Principle of Least Privilege (PoLP) or similar access controls over Key Vault and emphasizing the importance of robust logging and monitoring practices for Key Vault.
+The article aims to demonstrate that the security benefits extend beyond merely storing certificates, highlighting the significance of proper Key Vault usage in fortifying the entire certificate management lifecycle.

+By utilizing Key Vault and an automated renewal procedure, continual updates to certificates are ensured.
+This guarantees that all Azure services integrated with Key Vault can benefit from up-to-date certificates, forming an integral part of the deployment process.
+The article will provide insights into how this continuous renewal and accessibility contribute to the overall deployment efficiency and reliability of Azure services.

 ## Architecture